RamessesN/Integrated-Robotics/Summer/Final_Lab/README.md

 ---

 ## I. Project Abstract
-This project is the final task of `Course @Robotics Integration Group Project` during the 2025 summer semester.
+This project is the final task of Course **@Robotics Integration Group Project** during the 2025 summer semester.
 We group achieves the goal of robot (robomaster) automatically detect, grab and place target (cola can).

-> P.S.
-See ...

 ---